Skip to main content

 6. For the products that do not yet have a matching score to the answer, you can add a new rule with Add a rule or give a matching score directly.

-💡 Good to know: once you use rules on certain questions, you cannot adjust the scores for each individual product there in Test & Tweak.
+💡 Good to know: once you use rules on certain questions, you cannot adjust the scores for each individual product in Test & Tweak.

 Have fun!